-- Visits shall be made as necessary to assess whether the ASPA continues to serve the purposes for which it was designated and to ensure management and maintenance measures are adequate. - The Management Plan shall be reviewed at least every five years and updated as required. - Markers, signs or other structures erected within the Area for scientific or management purposes shall be secured and maintained in good condition and removed when no longer required. - In accordance with the requirements of Annex III of the Protocol on Environmental Protection to the Antarctic Treaty, abandoned equipment or materials shall be removed to the maximum extent possible provided doing so does not adversely impact on the environment and the values of the Area. - A copy of this Management Plan shall be made available at Rothera Research Station (UK; Latitude 67°34' S, Longitude 68°07' W) and General San Martín Station (Argentina; Latitude 68°08' S, Longitude 67°06' W). - All scientific and management activities undertaken within the Area should be subject to an Environmental Impact Assessment, in accordance with the requirements of Annex I of the Protocol on Environmental Protection to the Antarctic Treaty.
+- Visits shall be made as necessary to assess whether the ASPA continues to serve the purposes for which it was designated and to ensure management and maintenance measures are adequate. - The Management Plan shall be reviewed at least every five years and updated as required. - Markers, signs or other structures erected within the Area for scientific or management purposes shall be secured and maintained in good condition and removed when no longer required.

+- In accordance with the requirements of Annex III to the Protocol on Environmental Protection to the Antarctic Treaty, abandoned equipment or materials shall be removed to the maximum extent possible provided doing so does not adversely impact on the environment and the values of the Area. - A copy of this Management Plan shall be made available at Rothera Research Station (UK; Latitude 67°34' S, Longitude 68°07' W) General San Martín Station (Argentina; Latitude 68°08' S, Longitude 67°06' W) and the Turkish Antarctic Research Station (TARS; Latitude 67°49' S, Longitude 67°14' W. - All scientific and management activities undertaken within the Area should be subject to an Environmental Impact Assessment, in accordance with the requirements of Annex I of the Protocol on Environmental Protection to the Antarctic Treaty.